Bill O'Reilly (cricketer): Return to Sydney

 O'Reilly took four wickets on his debut at the Adelaide Oval, two in each innings, supporting the senior leg-spinner, Clarrie Grimmett, who took 14 wickets in the match and with Bradman scoring 299 not out, Australia won the match.
-O'Reilly retained his place when the selectors kept the winning side for the final match of the Test series at the MCG.
+O'Reilly retained his place when the selectors kept the winning side for the final match of the Test series at the Melbourne Cricket Ground.
 On a pitch made treacherous by rain, he did not bowl at all when South Africa were bowled out for just 36 in the first innings, and came on only towards the end of the second innings, when he took three wickets as the touring side subsided to 45 all out.
 He ended his first Test series with seven wickets at 24.85.
 In Sheffield Shield cricket in the 1931–32 season, O'Reilly took 25 wickets at an average of 21 runs per wicket, highlighted by his maiden ten-wicket haul, 5/68 and 5/59 in a home match against South Australia after the Tests were over as New South Wales took out the title.

 The following year he was more successful, taking 31 wickets at just 14 runs each.
 New South Wales won the competition in both seasons.